 Without the help of decomposers, humus would not form.
 In addition, the remains of living organisms will not be decomposed and nitrogen would not be returned back to the soil.
-Hence the soil will have a poor, infertile quality.
+Hence the soil will have a poor, infertile quality and it will become infertile.